Mechanical-Advantage/AdvantageScope/docs/HOOT-SETUP.md

 ## About Licensing

 This feature **does not require a Phoenix Pro license** to use.
 However, non-Pro devices do not include all of the signals available through [Phoenix diagnostics](/docs/OPEN-LIVE.md) in the Hoot log; only "common" signals are available.
 Positions and velocities of encoders, applied voltages, etc are included.
-However, other signals like faults, pitch/roll from a Pigeon, the Talon FX control mode, PID error/state, etc are not available.
+However, many signals like faults, pitch/roll from a Pigeon, the Talon FX control mode, PID error/state, etc are not available.

 ## Setup